Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Pros

-- Affordable Insurance Coverage: Offers low-cost insurance premiums for drivers, even if proof of garaging is not required.
+- Affordable Coverage: Offers low-cost insurance premiums for drivers, even if proof of garaging is not required.

-- Generous Insurance Discounts: It provides a 25% discount on insurance when bundling multiple policies, like home and auto.
+- Generous Discounts: It provides a 25% discount on insurance when bundling multiple policies, like home and auto.

 Cons